thoughtbot/maybe_haskell/book/introduction.md

 the length after filtering for evens.

-This is a relatively contrived example, but it's indicative of the confusion that can happen at any level: if your first reaction is "So much syntax!
+This is a relatively contrived example, but it's indicative of the confusion that can happen at any level: if your first reaction is "such weird syntax!
 What is this crazy dot thing!?", you're going to have a bad time.
 Instead, try to internalize the parts that make sense while getting comfortable with *not* knowing the parts that don't.
 As you learn more, the various bits will tie together in ways you might not expect.